astronomer/docs/astro/develop-project.md

 ## Add Airflow connections, pools, variables

-Airflow connections are necessary to connect to external tools, such as a database or other third-party service.
+Airflow connections connect external applications such as databases and third-party services to Apache Airflow.
 See [Manage connections in Apache Airflow](learn/connections.md#airflow-connection-basics) or [Apache Airflow documentation](https://airflow.apache.org/docs/apache-airflow/stable/howto/connection.html).

-To add Airflow [connections](https://airflow.apache.org/docs/apache-airflow/stable/howto/connection.html), [pools](https://airflow.apache.org/docs/apache-airflow/stable/concepts/pools.html), and [variables](https://airflow.apache.org/docs/apache-airflow/stable/howto/variable.html) to your local Airflow environment, you can do any of the following:
+To add Airflow [connections](https://airflow.apache.org/docs/apache-airflow/stable/howto/connection.html), [pools](https://airflow.apache.org/docs/apache-airflow/stable/concepts/pools.html), and [variables](https://airflow.apache.org/docs/apache-airflow/stable/howto/variable.html) to your local Airflow environment, you have the following options:

-- Go to the **Admin** menu of the Airflow UI in a local Airflow environment.
-Click **Connections**, **Variables**, or **Pools** and add your values.
+- Use the Airflow UI.
+In **Admin**, click **Connections**, **Variables** or **Pools**, and then add your values.
 These values are stored in the metadata database and are deleted when you run the [`astro dev kill` command](cli/astro-dev-kill.md), which can sometimes be used for troubleshooting.
 - Use the `airflow_settings.yaml` file of your Astro project.
 This file is included in every Astro project and permanently stores your values in plain-text.
 To prevent you from committing sensitive credentials or passwords to your version control tool, Astronomer recommends adding this file to `.gitignore`.
 - Use a secret backend, such as AWS Secrets Manager, and access the secret backend locally.
 See [Configure an external secrets backend on Astro](secrets-backend.md).